A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Introduction

 The remainder of this paper is organized as follows.
-We develop our methodology and discuss its implementation in Section~\ref{mainsec:stat}.
-We next evaluate performance in series of comprehensive simulation experiments in Section~\ref{sec:simulations} for a variety of levels and problem difficulty.
+We provide practical methods for accurate activation detection in single-subject fMRI and discuss its implementation in Section~\ref{mainsec:stat}.
+We next comprehensively evaluate performance in simulation experiments in Section~\ref{sec:simulations} for a variety of levels and problem difficulty, in 2D, and different noise levels in 3D.
+We also evaluate performance on many standard datasets in the literature.
 Section~\ref{sec:applications} analyzes the sports imagination dataset introduced in Section~\ref{sec:data}.
 The paper concludes with some discussion in Section~\ref{sec:discussion}.
-This paper also has an online supplement providing additional details on the preprocessing of our dataset, statistical methodology, experimental illustrations, performance evaluations, and data analysis.
-Sections, figures and tables in the supplement referred to in this paper are labeled with the prefix ``S''.
+We also have appendices providing additional details on the preprocessing of our dataset, statistical methodology, experimental illustrations, performance evaluations, and data analysis.